Codecademy/docs/content/css/concepts/transition/terms/transition-duration/transition-duration.md

 - Seconds: `2s`
 - Milliseconds: `125ms`

-**Note**: We can give a comma-separated list of values to set different durations for properties of the same element.
+> **Note:** We can give a comma-separated list of values to set different durations for properties of the same element.
 The duration of all properties will be the same if a single value is provided.

 ## Example 1